-December, Tuomas Oijala's 2023 fixed monthly salaries including statutory pension totalled EUR 21 206 in 2023.
+CEO, Tuomas Oijala's 2024 fixed monthly salaries including statutory pension totalled EUR 389 754 (EUR 21 206).
+The salary in 2023 is not comparable as Tuomas Oijala started in his position as CEO 1 December 2023.

 Variable bonus

 The variable bonus is bound to the financial success of the Company and the achievement of its strategic goals.
 The Company's Board of Directors determine the accumulation criteria for the variable bonus as well as the goals set for each criterion at the beginning of each accumulation period, and it assesses the fulfilment of the bonus at the end of the accumulation period in connection with the CEO's annual performance evaluation.
 The criteria defined by the Board may consider matters such as the Company's commercial progress, turnover, operating profit, stability of customers, efficiency of operations, employee satisfaction, the progress of product development, and product-group specific growth.